Meet Our Mental Health Team

 In doing this, she was given the opportunity to work with adolescents from diverse economic backgrounds, which expanded her views regarding the definitions of meaningful work within the counseling setting.
 After receiving her masters, she worked at Turning Point Clinic, Baltimore, MD.
 Utilizing her experience, she helped individuals suffering from substance use disorders realize the effect internal as well as external factors have on their use.
 During her counseling sessions, using a combination of techniques including but not limited to mindfulness, motivational interviewing, and cognitive behavioral therapy, Courtney strives to walk with her patients as they travel down the myriad paths their journey takes them on.

-Note: Ms. Price works remotely providing Telehealth Services.
+Note: Ms. Matthews works remotely, providing Telehealth Services.

 Shraga obtained his master’s degree in Clinical Counseling from Bellevue University.
 Shraga brings years of experience with children, teens, and their families as a teacher and assistant principal.
 He believes in the potential of every client and is passionate about tapping into their diverse strengths.